-Schoolcraft College has three campuses.
-The main or core campus is located in Livonia at 18600 Haggerty Road, and includes 12 buildings.
-The Radcliff Center is in Garden City at 1751 Radcliff, and the Public Safety Training Center (PSTC) is located in Livonia on Industrial Drive west of Merriman Road.
+Schoolcraft College has three campuses as defined by the Clery Act.
+The main or core campus is located in Livonia at 18600 Haggerty Road, and includes 14 buildings.
+The Radcliff Center (RC) is located in Garden City at 1751 Radcliff, the Manufacturing and Engineering Center (MEC) is located in Livonia at 13001 Merriman, and is contiguous with the Public Safety Training Center (PSTC).
+The PSTC is located in Livonia on Industrial Drive west of Merriman Road.
 The PSTC is comprised of the Fire Tower, 32303 Glendale, Livonia; Firearms Training Center (FTC), 31623 Industrial Dr., Livonia; and the Academy Training Center (ATC), 31777 Industrial Dr., Livonia.
 There are no residence halls or off-campus student organizations.
 Students, employees and visitors have access to most areas on campus during normal college hours.
 Labs, shops, and computer areas are locked when an instructor or attendant is not present.
 Buildings are locked when not in use.